Privacy Notice Under 16 years of age

 & Marford Road, Wheathampstead, AL4 8BT

-H. Data Extraction by the Clinical Commissioning Group – the clinical commissioning group at times extracts medical information about you, but the information we pass to them via our computer systems cannot identify you to them.
-This information only refers to you by way of a code that only your practice can identify (it is pseudo-anonymised).
-This therefore protects you from anyone who may have access to this information at the Clinical Commissioning Group from ever identifying you as a result of seeing the medical information and we will never give them the information that would enable them to do this.
+On occasions, the CCG extracts medical information about you, but the information we pass to them via our computer systems cannot identify you to them.
+This information only refers to you by way of a code that only we can identify (it is pseudo-anonymised).
+This therefore protects you from anyone who may have access to this information at the CCG from ever identifying you as a result of seeing the medical information and we will never give them the information that would enable them to do this.

 Sometimes we may provide information about you in an anonymised form.
 If we do so, then none of the information we provide to any other party will identify you as an individual and cannot be traced back to you.